nix-community/nixvim/docs/user-guide/install.md

 > }
 > ```

-When you use nixvim as a module, an additional module argument is passed on allowing you to peek through the configuration with `hmConfig`, `nixosConfig`, and `darwinConfig` for home-manager, NixOS, and nix-darwin respectively.
+When you use nixvim as a module, an additional module argument is passed on allowing you to peek through the configuration with `hmConfig`, `nixosConfig`, and `darwinConfig` for Home Manager, NixOS, and nix-darwin respectively.
 This is useful if you use nixvim both as part of an environment and standalone.

 For more platform-specific options and information, see [Nixvim Platforms](../platforms/index.md).